Your browser is unsupported

 Accreditation

-The Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) has granted UIC’s entry-level OTD program Preaccreditation Status and will conduct an initial on-site evaluation in September 2024.
+The Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) has granted UIC’s entry-level OTD program Preaccreditation Status and conducted an initial on-site evaluation in September 2024.
 UIC’s E-OTD program must be granted Accreditation Status before its graduates are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 UIC will learn ACOTE’s decision regarding accreditation of the entry-level-OTD program in December 2024, in advance of the graduation of the first entry-level OTD cohort in May 2025.
 ACOTE is located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
 Its telephone number c/o AOTA is (301) 652-2682 and its web site is www.acoteonline.org.

 Holistic admissions process Heading link